What To Do About A Field Mouse In The House: Tips From Seaside Pest Control

 Traps are one of the most effective ways to catch a field mouse.
 Here are a few options:

 - Snap Traps: Quick and efficient, these are a classic choice.
-Bait them with peanut butter for best results.
+Bait them with peanut butter for the best results.

 - Live Traps: If you prefer a humane approach, live traps allow you to capture and release the mouse far from your home.